 A band may have multiple values of max. aggregated bandwidth associated with different FeatureSetListPerUplink(Downlink)CC.

-RAN4 defers to RAN2’s decision on whether to introduce an IE as proposed above.
+RAN4 defers to RAN2’s decision on whether to introduce an IE as proposed above and whether there is the feasibility and benefit.

 Xiaomi: prefer to add our question to Ran2.